 Another facet of the classical tradition is its recognition of the limits of Islamic law: the law itself was not intended to address all issues.
 Therefore, “beyond the scope of the sources jurisdiction other forms of deliberation, including those that rely on reason, science, practical experience, spiritual epiphany, could be legitimately invoked.”
 This notion, which Professor Jackson called the “Islamic secular,” means that an area beyond Shari’a may be perfectly “Islamic,” “even if it was not based on Shari’a in the strict sense.”
 Professor Jackson concluded by referring to an outstanding problem: with the marginalization of this juristic legacy in modern times, the entire record of juristic opinion can be accessed, particularly by Islamist movements.
 In doing so, rules that have long been discarded or discredited can be “treated as the going opinion.”
 Professor Jackson stated that Islamic law has a rich and pluralistic tradition that is highly valuable; yet, this “very access itself poses real problems and even potential dangers.”

 The second hour of the program included a moderated discussion between Jane McAuliffe and the speakers.
 The discussion touched on topics such as the right to reconsider interpretations of the sources themselves, including the Quran.
-A video of this discussion and the formal presentations of the speakers will be posted on our YouTube page, as well as in this blog, once it becomes available.
+Please find a video of this discussion and the presentation embedded below.